GreenleafLab/ArchR/index.md

 )
 ```

+### Additional things to install
+You will need a current version gfortran for mac or else you will have issues downstream.
+See https://github.com/fxcoudert/gfortran-for-macOS/releases.

 ### Additional packages that are used from github
 To complete installation, you also must maually install the following packages using these devtools commands: